gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/DeviceState.md

 ## Device.DeviceState {#DeviceState}

-`Device.DeviceState` is a format for reporting the state of the client device to CIC.
+`Device.DeviceState` is a format for reporting to CIC about the state of the client device.

-### Message structure
+### Object structure
 {% raw %}

 ```json